MicrosoftDocs/msteams-docs/msteams-platform/concepts/outgoingwebhook.md

 ### Sending a reply

-As with regular bots, replies from your custom bot will appear in the same reply chain as the original message.
+As with regular bots, replies from your outgoing webhook will appear in the same reply chain as the original message.
 You can send a reply message that takes advantage of any of the Bot Framework’s activities, including rich cards and image attachments.

-Your custom bot will need to reply asynchronously to the HTTP request from Microsoft Teams.
+Your outgoing webhook will need to reply asynchronously to the HTTP request from Microsoft Teams.
 It will have 5 seconds to reply to the message before the connection is terminated.

 #### Example reply message